russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Trading Cards, Part 2.md

    ![[Pasted image 20241124210523.png]]

-2. Make a plan on paper for at least some element of the design or your revised trading card.
+2. Make a plan on paper for at least some element of the design of your revised trading card.

    For example: